finbourne/lusid-sdk-python/sdk/docs/FundConfigurationApi.md

 [EXPERIMENTAL] PatchFundConfiguration: Patch Fund Configuration.

 Create or update certain fields for a particular FundConfiguration.
 The behaviour is defined by the JSON Patch specification.
-Currently supported fields are: displayName, description, dealingFilters, pnlFilters, backOutFilters.
+Currently supported fields are: DisplayName, Description, DealingFilters, PnlFilters, BackOutFilters, ExternalFeeFilters.

 ### Example